mpugh0929/CMSC495CAPSTONE/Submission Docs/readme.txt

 Welcome to our app!

+** NOTE: Python and pip being installed is required to run this or proceed with these instructions

 To get started, you have 2 options:

 1. install customtkinter, CTkToolTip, requests, uszipcode, and tkintermapview using pip